- INDUSTRY INSIGHTS

 1. Growth of Green Waste Management

-It’s not a fringe movement: businesses want sustainable, green options.
+It’s not a fringe movement: businesses want sustainable, green options for their waste.
 As concerns grow about carbon emissions, lack of recycling, and excess waste piling up in landfills and floating in the ocean, more companies are looking for sustainable ways to do business.
 If your company offers green waste management services, you’re giving your customers an initiative they can highlight in their sustainability reports.
 And if that’s a selling point for them, it’s a selling point for you.